What is Hate Speech?

-This a question that has been repeatedly asked and has proven difficult to answer.
 There is no consensus on a definition for ‘hate speech’ in International Human Rights Law.
-This means that definitions and provisions vary across international, regional and domestic contexts.

-Hate Speech usually refers to communication which promotes or incites hatred, discrimination or violence towards a person or a group defined by their race, religion, ethnicity or other identifying factors.
+Hate Speech becomes a human rights violation if it incites discrimination, hostility or violence towards a person or a group defined by their race, religion, ethnicity or other factors.

 Hate Speech typically targets the ‘other’ in societies.
 This is manifested through the ‘othering’ of minority groups such as racial, ethnic, religious and cultural minorities, women and the LGBTQI+ community.